Time, transparency needed as Biden inherits frazzled census

 After the bureau missed a year-end deadline for turning in the apportionment numbers, it said the figures would be completed as close to the previous deadline as possible.
 Trump administration attorneys recently said they won’t be ready until early March because the bureau needs time to fix irregularities in the data.

-There will be flaws, likely undercounts of communities of color and overcounts of whites, but “they will just have to ‘bake the best cake possible’ through identifying and correcting the errors they can find,” said Ron Santos, president of the American Statistical Association.
+There will be flaws, likely undercounts of communities of color and overcounts of whites, but “they will just have to ‘bake the best cake possible’ through identifying and correcting the errors they can find,” said Rob Santos, president of the American Statistical Association.

 Still, Arturo Vargas, CEO of the NALEO Educational Fund, said he’s worried about the accuracy of the data on the nation’s Latino population because the Trump administration’s efforts created widespread distrust that may have discouraged participation.

-Note: This story has corrected the first name of Rob Santos, instead of Ron Santos.